Pylons/pyramid/docs/narr/security.rst

-While it is possible to mix and match different authentication and authorization policies, it is an error to pass an authentication policy without the an authorization policy or vice versa to a :term:`Configurator` constructor.
+While it is possible to mix and match different authentication and authorization policies, it is an error to pass an authentication policy without the authorization policy or vice versa to a :term:`Configurator` constructor.

 See also the :mod:`repoze.bfg.authorization` and